Montserrat Mountain Card: Train from Barcelona + Rack Railway + Moreneta Access Ticket

 The Black Madonna

-The famous statue sits behind a sheet of glass which protects it but one hand from the statue is accessible through a hole in the glass panel and the hand holds a sphere that symbolises the world.
-Its common for those that visit the statue to touch or kiss the hand.
+The statue is behind a sheet of glass to protect it but one hand of the statue is accessible through a hole and it holds a sphere that symbolises the world and it is common for visitors to touch or kiss the hand.

-Important - The Black Madonna is at the top of some stairs that may not be accessible for those with limited mobility, however you can still view the statue from the bottom of the stairs.
+Important - The Black Madonna is at the top of some stairs so it may not be accessible for visitors with limited mobility, however it can still viewed from the bottom of the stairs.

 The Chapels of the Basilica

-• The Chapel of St. Scholastica: Has sculptures masterfully crafted by Enric Claraso and Agapit Vallmitjana.
+- The Chapel of St. Scholastica: Has sculptures that were crafted by Enric Claraso and Agapit Vallmitjana.

-• The Chapel of the Immaculate Conception: Was inagurated in 1910 and stands as a testament to the architectural finesse of Josep M. Pericas.
-A manifestation of his admiration for Antoni Gaudí, the chapel is an exampla of Catalan architectural brilliance.
+- The Chapel of the Immaculate Conception: Was inaugurated in 1910 and stands as a testament to the architectural finesse of Josep M. Pericas.
+A manifestation of his admiration for Antoni Gaudí, the chapel is an example of Catalan architectural brilliance.

 Montserrat Natural Park

-You can also enjoy the Montserrat Natural Park on your visit.
-Its around 300 meters from the Monastery and the highest peak in the park is called 'St. Jerome' and stands at 1236 meters above sea level.
-The park offers hiking trails and with incredible views of the surrounding area.
+- You can enjoy the Montserrat Natural Park.
+The highest peak in the park is called 'St. Jerome' and stands at 1236 meters above sea level.
+It has hiking trails with incredible views of the surrounding area.

 Railways to Montserrat